-DbVisualizer presents the plan either in a tree style format or in a graph, or in a simple text format.
+DbVisualizer presents the plan either in a tree style format or in a graph.
 What information is shown depends on the database you use.
 In the tree view, put the mouse pointer on the column header for a tooltip description what that column represents.
 The following screenshot shows the SQL in the editor at top and the corresponding explain plan as the result.